 Tanah Lot Temple is one of the most popular religious attractions in Indonesia.
 This temple, which is located on the northwest coast of Bali, is erected on a black rock that juts into the beach with rippling water.
-Incredible ocean views, clear coastal air, and a spiritual aura that attracts visitors to this unique holy place for Hindus.
+Incredible ocean views, clear coastal air, and a spiritual aura attracts visitors to this unique Tanah Lot Temple, a holy place for Hindus.

 Tanah Lot Temple is one of the most popular tourist attractions in Bali and the main pilgrimage destination for Balinese Hindus from all corners of the island and for Hindus from outside Bali.
 Although people who are not Hindus are not permitted to enter the temple area, this site is very often included in the tour program, especially the tour that includes a visit to Taman Ayun Temple, the cold area of the Bedugul mountain range with Ulun Danu Bratan Temple and Alas Kedaton Monkey Forest Reserve.
 Usually a full day tour ends at Tanah Lot Temple to enjoy the sunset view.
 Sunset at Tanah Lot is a must for first time visitors to Bali.